kirakage88/neuron-dotze/README.md

 ## Installation
 Notes:
-A terminal is shown to view any background processes such as downloading transfer models, matplotlib font cache building, training progress, etc.
+A terminal is shown to view any background processes such as downloading transfer models, matplotlib font cache building, training progress, etc. Also, opening the ppt file would sometimes take a long time.

 To install Neuron, follow these steps:
 1. Install the app with the installer.